IBM/pixiedust-facebook-analysis/README.md

 It is important to note that this Code Pattern is meant to be used as a guided experiment, rather than an application with one set output.
 The standard Facebook Analytics export features text from posts, articles, and thumbnails, along with standard Facebook performance metrics such as likes, shares, and impressions.
 This unstructured content was then enriched with Watson APIs to extract keywords, entities, sentiment, and tone.

 After data is enriched with Watson APIs, there are several different types of ways to analyze it.
-The Watson Studio provides a robust, yet flexible method of exploring the unstructured, enriched Facebook content.
+Watson Studio provides a robust, yet flexible method of exploring the unstructured, enriched Facebook content.

 This Code Pattern provides mock Facebook data, a notebook, and comes with several pre-built visualizations to jump start you with uncovering hidden insights.